-The study has quantified an indicative estimate of the total emissions from bands touring within the UK and UK based bands performing overseas.
-Total UK touring emission estimates are inclusive of overseas artists performing in the UK, but this does not include the travel of these artists and their production into the UK.
-It was beyond the scope to collect tour data from overseas artists coming into the UK and there is no data readily available on the proportion of live performances in the UK done by overseas bands.
-In addition, all of our UK tour samples were from tours that originated in the UK.
-However, tour samples were used from overseas bands performing in Europe and 'Other' regions to fill in data gaps.
+The study has quantified an indicative estimate of the total emissions from theatre companies touring within the UK and UK-based theatre companies performing overseas.
+Total UK touring emission estimates do not include the travel of international theatre companies and their productions into the UK.
+This is because it was beyond the scope of our study to collect tour data internationally and is also a recognition of the lack of readily available data on the percentage of theatre performances in the UK that are delivered by theatre companies based overseas.
+All of our UK tour samples are from tours that originated in the UK.